VNxyz1/Connect-U-Frontend/README.md

 ### App version
 Run `npm run build-app` to build the project with the app environment.
 Then run `npx cap add [ android | ios ]` to add your platform of choice.
-You now have to oben the generated directory with Android Studio (for android) or Xcode (for ios).
+You now have to open the generated directory with Android Studio (for android) or Xcode (for ios).

 ### Docker
 - Build a docker image of the current application with `docker build -t connect-u-frontend .`.